Recently a number of things have come to light together, the combination of which is remarkable.

 - The System Volume Information folder, on very many slow Windows machines, has a lot of junk files within, files that serve no purpose.
 These are called “orphan shadows”.

-- Orphan shadows occur when the RAID or drive capability of a Windows machine, cannot keep up with demands on the Volume Shadow Services (VSS) subsystem of Windows, or has to abandon an effort in midstream.
+- Orphan shadows occur when the RAID or other drive capability of a Windows machine, cannot keep up with demands on the Volume Shadow Services (VSS) subsystem of Windows, and/or has to abandon an effort in midstream.
 VSS is used by a huge variety of Windows and application operations.

-- Examples of events causing orphan shadows, are hard poweroffs in the middle of many different operations large and small.
+- The best-understood examples of events causing orphan shadows, are hard poweroffs in the middle of many different operations large and small.
+Another is when block-level backups fail.

 - Other examples are simultaneous heavy demands which are too high for the RAID or drive capability.
 For instance, if demands on RAID are already fairly high, a large database request happening at the same moment as the incremental for a backup will cause one or both to fail, and will create orphan shadow(s) for one or both.